When will cruises sail again? Here’s where the industry stands one year later.

 Most U.S.-based cruise lines have canceled their sailings through at least the end of May.
 Norwegian Cruise Line said on Tuesday that it is extending its suspension through June.
 But when will they actually sail?

-“The timing of a return to sailing remains the million dollar question,” McDaniel said in an email.
+“The timing of a return to sailing remains the million-dollar question,” McDaniel said in an email.
 Operators must meet a series of requirements and milestones as mandated by the Centers for Disease Control and Prevention.
 One catch: They still don’t know all those requirements.

 The CDC says its focus remains on protecting crew and working with lines on initial requirements of testing crew and developing onboard lab capacity.